JacobParent7/FuzzFace/README.md

 ### Asymetrical Clipping
   - Most pedals bias at the halfway point (+-4.5V depending on NPN or PNP) of their voltage rails to get max range
   - FF biases at -1.6V
-  - Positive voltage swin is much larger than negative voltage swing
+  - Positive voltage swing is much larger than negative voltage swing

 ### Frequency Response
   - The pedal has 2 high pass filters that shape the response that were mentioned above